metal3d/katenary/doc/docs/usage.md

 ```

 In the above example, `RUNNING` will be set to `kubernetes` when you'll deploy the application with helm, and it's
-`docker` for "podman" and "docker" executions.
+`docker` for "Podman" and "Docker" executions.